ionic-team/ionic-docs/src/pages/utilities/animations.md

 | `parentAnimation: Animation \| undefined` | The parent animation of a given animation object. |

 ## Methods

+TODO: This section needs to be revised with latest API changes

 #### `addAnimation(animationToAdd: Animation | Animation[] | undefined | null) => Animation`